Magical Girl Witch Trials: Gameplay

 Magical Girl Witch Trials is a mystery adventure game in which players first see events in the perspective of Sakuraba Ema, and then a different character in the second part of the story.
-The gameplay is similar to Danganronpa in flow.
+The gameplay is similar to Danganronpa in flow, wherein each chapter consists of a murder, an investigation phase, a trial, and the execution of the culprit.
+As in Danganronpa, the player can target specific statements in characters' arguments.

 The gameplay comes in cycles of four phases.
 In the first phase, the story continues with the magical girls interacting with each other.
 The character the player controls can choose rooms to go to, where a set of stories will play.
 During the dialogues, the controlled character may be prompted to choose an action to take out of two or more choices, in which all but one of the choices leads to a bad ending.
 In the second phase, one of the magical girls is found murdered by another, and the player searches for clues and collects testimonies.
 In the third phase, a Witch Trial is held to identify the murderer.
-There is a time limit on how many times dialogues can be repeated, and taking too much time results in an automatic game over.
+There is a time limit on how many times dialogues can be repeated, and taking too much time results in a game over.
 During this phase, the player has to actively interact with the trial to point out lies and inaccuracies, or the wrong magical girl will be executed, and the protagonist will die in various ways after the wrongful execution.
 The magical girl found guilty will be executed, and the gameplay reaches phase four, which directly connects with the first phase.
 The gameplay repeats until the scripted story reaches an end.

 Synopsis

-Sakuraba Ema, a supposed-to-be high school student, finds herself waking up in a prison cell, sharing the same room with Nikaido Hiro, who was one of her friends but the relationship soured.
-A total of 13 girls are jailed, and the warden informs them that they are jailed because they have elements of witch, posing threats to the public.
-The prison would galvanize them into actual immortal witches, who would be unable to withhold the impulse of murder and kill others.
-A witch trial will be held to determine the culprit and the identified girl would be executed and become immortal remains.
-The warden directs the prison guard to behead Nikaido Hiro, who dares to contradict them.
-The remaining 12 girls live on but murders happen nonetheless.
-By the end of the game only Sakuraba Ema and Hikami Meruru survive.
-Meruru reveals that she is in fact the executive party of the prison pretending to be a prisoner, whose goal is to seek out the great witch among the people.
-Meruru shows Ema the photograph of the great witch, which Ema surprisingly discovers to be Tsukishiro Yuki, a deceased friend of hers.
-Remembering her mental trauma, Ema awakens her magic power of killing witches and destroys the world.